Earl of Hereford: History

-Between 1181-1187, Humphrey accompanied King Henry, leading an army against the count of Flanders in support of King Philip II of France.
+Between 1181 and 1187, Humphrey accompanied King Henry, leading an army against the count of Flanders in support of King Philip II of France.
 However, he died abroad, leaving his son Henry de Bohun to inherit.
 In 1200, King John elevated Henry's status by conferring the now-extinct title of Earl of Hereford, in the Peerage of England, upon him at Porchester.
 However, the king retained the revenue and feudal control of the earldom.
 Henry was instead granted an annuity, and all future earls were peers rather than holding the feudal title.